pirocorp/Kubernetes/01. Core Concepts/Readme.md

 kind: Pod
 metadata:
   name: appa-pod
   # Labels are key value pairs.
-They
+They can be used to target given objects
   labels:
     app: appa
     ver: v1